 Explore the principles and practices for the financial industry of the United States.
-Develop a strong foundation in banking credit, investments, and insurance from the perspective of both consumer and industry specialists.
+Develop a strong foundation in banking, credit, investments, and insurance from the perspective of both consumer and industry specialists.
+Students understand and develop a good personal financial plan.
+This course, on its own or coupled with Global Finance, strengthens student understanding of domestic financing opportunities.